Gautambnsl/readmeTesting/README.md

 This repository contains the `edexa.js` client library. `edexa.js` makes it easy for developers, who may not be deeply familiar with smart contract development, to interact with the various components of Edexa Network.

-This library will help developers move assets from the Ethereum chain to the Edexa chain and withdraw from Edexa to Ethereum using fraud proofs.

 ## Docs